rafaelh/CIPP-EU/GDPR.md

 * Vital Interests
 * From a register of public information
 * Legitimate interests of the controller - non-repetitive, and for a limited number of individuals.
 This is only for the protection of individual's rights, assessment and documentation, suitable safeguards and notification to the data subject and supervisory authority of the transfer.

+## Restrictions
+Member states can restrict international exports of personal data.